Documentation

 sourceOriginal URL pattern that triggers the redirect.
 In this example, any URL starting with /office will be redirected.

-destinationNew URL to which users will be sent.
+destinationNew URL to which users are sent.
 Here, /about is the destination for users coming from /office.

 permanentThe type of redirect.
 Set to true for a permanent (308 status code) redirect, which search engines will cache.
 Set to false for a temporary (307 status code) redirect.

-For more information about each property, access the Next.js documentation.
+For more information about each property, refer to the Next.js documentation.

 4. Run yarn dev to start your project in development mode.